Volcano Hiking with a Dog

 The hike up took only three hours at a moderate pace.
 Since this volcano has been dormant much longer than Acatenango, the trail was dirt rather than volcanic sand (which was easier on the paws).

 Tip: Pacaya Volcano is another great hike to consider if you’re looking for volcanoes to summit in Guatemala.
+It’s also a less strenuous hike than many others and is perfect for a day trip.

 This couple hiked Acatenango with two dogs